Indezine Home

 Figure 2: Ignore this warning

-Depending upon whether you have a zipping product like WinZip or similar installed or not, one of two things will happen:
+Depending upon whether you have a program like WinZip or similar installed or not, one of two things will happen:

-If you have no extra zipping or archiving utilities installed, then the new zip file will open just like a conventional folder that you can see in Figure 3.
+If you have no extra zipping or archiving programs installed, then the new ZIP file will open just like a conventional folder that you can see in Figure 3.

 Figure 3: The Theme Zip files shows up like a folder

-On the other hand if you have WinZip or another compression/archiving tool installed, then the zip file will open in that program as you can see in Figure 4.
+On the other hand if you have WinZip or another compression/archiving program installed, then the ZIP file will open in that program as you can see in Figure 4.

-Figure 4: The Theme Zip file open in WinZip
+Figure 4: The Theme ZIP file open in WinZip shows folders and files

 The cool part is that if you know what you are doing, you can actually edit these XML files, and even replace the JPEG files!
 There's no harm caused by playing with these files since you are just working with a test file.

-Remember that you should always work with a backup copy of your THMX file so that all is not lost if you make an error while editing it, or the contents with the THMX.
+Remember: Even though we just renamed the THMX file ZIP in the example shown above, you should always work with a backup copy of your THMX file so that all is not lost if you make an error while editing it, or the contents within the THMX.

-Do you like the compressed folders option in Windows XP and Vista -- some people like it, some don't but I really like it to be turned on because I like playing with thmx zip files without actually unzipping them.
+Do you like the compressed folders option in Microsoft Windows XP, Vista, and 7 -- some people like it, some don't but I really like this option to be turned on because I like playing with THMX zip files without actually unzipping them.

 I found these links that help you enable and disable these options in Windows XP and Windows Vista: